-Sexual misconduct and abuse by Buddhist teachers — some high profile, others under the radar — are hurting women, splitting communities, destroying people’s faith in Buddhist practice, and blackening Buddhism’s reputation.
+Sexual misconduct and abuse by Buddhist teachers — some high profile, others under the radar — are hurting women, splitting communities, destroying people’s faith in Buddhist practice, and damaging Buddhism’s reputation.
 Buddhist teacher Trudy Goodman looks at the history, the harm, and what we can do to stop it.

 “One is not called noble who harms living beings.
 By not harming living beings one is called noble.” —The Buddha, in The Dhammapada

 The Buddha’s teaching is crystal clear: of the three foundations that support the whole path of practice, the foremost is sila—ethical living, goodness.
 The other two, samadhi and prajna, meditation and wisdom, follow.
 Given this clarity, it’s troubling to see communities once again grappling with the abuse, betrayal, and damage that continue to haunt and discredit our Buddhist world.

 In addition to the well-publicized scandals involving Sogyal Rinpoche, Sakyong Mipham, and Eido Roshi, I could name two dozen discredited male teachers from recent decades.
 As a psychologist and dharma teacher, I’ve observed and consulted with several communities struggling with their teacher’s misconduct.
 And I’ve been through my own devastating experience.
 In the 1990s, the scourge of substance abuse and sexual misconduct robbed me of the Zen master husband who was the love of my life.

 When a spiritual teacher betrays the sacred trust and open heart of a student, it cuts deep.

 I know firsthand the heavy price families and sanghas pay when the teacher can’t live his teachings.
 Why does this keep happening when the consequences are so painful?
 Here, I will name some of the issues and suggest what’s become clear to those of us who have walked this painful road.